Sayyid: Bihar

 There are different families of Syeds in Bihar who belong to direct descendants of Imam Hasan and Imam Hussain.
 Mostly there are Hussaini (Rizvi, Zaidi, Baqri) along with Hasani (Malik, Quadri or Geelani).
 Sadaat are settled in different part of Bihar including Shi'a and Sunni sects.
 They are mostly migrated to bihar from Iraq and Iran.

-Syed Yaqub Halabi also known as Syed Yaqub Baghdadi, a Hanafi Qazi from MadrassaAl Nizamiyya, originally from Halab (Aleppo) who travelled to India with Muhammad of Ghor after the Second Battle of Tarain.
+Syed Yaqub Halabi also known as Syed Yaqub Baghdadi, a Hanafi Qazi from the Nizamiyya of Baghdad, originally from Halab (Aleppo) who travelled to India with Muhammad of Ghor after the Second Battle of Tarain.
 He was an eleventh generational descendant of Ali ibn Husayn Zayn al-Abidin through his son Abd Allah Al Bahr Al Ilm.

 Sharafuddin Yahya Maneri belongs to Banu Hashim family of Imam Taj Faqih.
 In Bihar, Sayyids were landlords, judges, barristers, intellectuals, civil servant, clerics, teachers, businessmen and farmers.
 Sufi Saint and a warrior Malik Ibrahim Bayu who conquered Bihar during the time of Tughlaqs is one the most famous personality in Bihar.
 Bihar's first prime minister Mohammad Yunus Nobel Prize nominee and Padma Shri winner Syed Hassan, Political Scientist Abu Bakr Ahmad Haleem was the Pro-Vice Chancellor of Aligarh Muslim University and University of Karachi, The great Abdul Bari, Zaid Hamid Syed Zaid Zaman Hamid is a Pakistani far-right, Islamist political commentator and was included in 500 most influential Muslims in world and Brigadier Malik Mokhtar Karim are few names from Malik Sada'at of Bihar.

 Zaidi Sada'at of Bihar are the descendants of Sufi saint Syed Ahmad Jajneri and Syed Mohammed Jajneri.
 Syed Ahmad Jajneri migrated to India from Baghdad during the reign of Muhammad of Ghor and later migrated to Bihar.
 He was the direct descendant of Zayd ibn Ali who was the grandson of Husayn ibn Ali and therefore his descendants are called Husseini (Zaidi) Sada'at.
 His descendants are mostly settled in Bihar Sharif, Munger, Sheikhpura and Jamui region of Bihar.

 Most prominent personalities of Sadaat of Bihar were from Desna, Bihar.
 For Example Syed Mohammed Saeed Raza, Abdul Qavi Desnavi and Sulaiman Nadvi.
 Desna's library, established in 1892, had thousands of old Persian and Urdu manuscripts.
 After the partition of India, during uncertain times of mass emigration to Pakistan, the books were donated to Khuda Bakhsh Khan Library in Patna, where a Desna section was established to house these treasures.
 Other famous personalities of Bihari Syed were Syed Sultan Ahmed, Syed Hasan Imam and his brother Syed Ali Imam.